blu3id/blu3id.github.io/posts/2017-03-21-auditable-records-access-infrastructure.md

 I welcome any feedback, comments, criticism or suggestions on what I have outlined.

 ---

-<a name="note1">[1]</a>: Yes my limited cryptography understanding says this is probably a bad idea see MAC-then-encrypt vs encrypt-then-MAC argument.
+[^1]: Yes my limited cryptography understanding says this is probably a bad idea see MAC-then-encrypt vs encrypt-then-MAC argument.
 However this post is only outlining a possible solution.
 Further thought and scrutiny should be applied before implementation.